hand-burger/ICS4U/README.md

 ## External File Use
 4. Decode the file named source.txt which has been shared with you via Google drive.
 It is encoded using a ROT13 encryption.
 The text itself is an excerpt from a novel.
 Submit your code, the decrypted text and the name of the source novel. [`complete`](src/ROT13.cpp)
 5. Create a text-based adventure/RPG game and implement a save/load game feature.
-For 70%,the program should save/load to/from a specific external file.
+For 70%, the program should save/load to/from a specific external file.
 For +30%, allow the user to specify the filename of the file to load/save.

 ## Sorting
 6. Create a program that implements a Cocktail Shaker Sort on a data set of 10 elements.
 Ex: Allow for the user to enter values.
 EX2: Allow the user to specify the number of elements they would like to include in the data set.